SwiftERM Hyper-personalisation for ecommerce email marketing

 Fine wine, an artisanal product produced in small quantities, is what investors call a wasting asset: every time a rare bottle is consumed, the remaining bottles go up in value.
 The more such assets can be tracked and assessed on digital platforms, the more dynamic the investment market will be.

-With a burgeoning and tech-savvy middle class, especially in countries such as China, demand for information is increasing along with demand for bottles.
-Technology continues to remove barriers to trade, creating a new breed of fine wine investor who can settle trades more efficiently and buy more wines directly from more sources.
+With a burgeoning and tech-savvy middle class, especially in countries such as China, the demand for information is increasing along with the demand for bottles.
+Technology continues to remove trade barriers, creating a new breed of fine wine investors who can settle trades more efficiently and buy more wines directly from more sources.

 While there are measurable advantages to the leap forward in such technologies – increased transparency, sustainability, traceability and choice, to name but a few – there may also be unintended negative consequences of this brave new world.
 There’s a danger of homogenisation of the product and of the development of monopolies, as increasingly accurate and powerful algorithms produce endlessly self-referential echo chambers.

 For now, though, this is a chance to challenge antiquated systems and processes.
 Fine wine, like every other industry, has to adapt or die.
 As Mabray says, ‘The longer we wait, the more our whole industry risks losing out to other categories.
-Digital Darwinism is inevitable, and the only survivors will be those who have the ability to adapt.’
+Digital Darwinism is inevitable, and the only survivors will be those who can adapt.’

 Pix